Coronations in Asia: Brunei

 The Sultanate of Brunei crowns its ruler in formal ceremony of coronation (istiadat perpuspaan) held in Bandar Seri Begawan, the capital city, wherein a gold crown is given to the new Sultan as well as the dagger Keris Si Naga (The Dragon Dagger), symbolizing his royal authority, as a 21-gun salute is fired by personnel of the Military Police of the Royal Brunei Armed Forces.
-Following this, senior traditional ministers appointed from the royal family (Wazir) and the principal senior-ranked Cheteria (titled nobles) in the order of precedence, will remove their swords from their scabbards and brandish them before the audience to show loyalty and fidelity to the new Sultan.
+Following this, senior traditional ministers appointed from the royal family (Wazir) and the principal senior-ranked Cheteria (titled nobles) in the order of precedence, together with male members of the royal family of princely rank, will remove their swords from their scabbards and brandish them before the audience to show loyalty and fidelity to the new Sultan.
 A proclamation consisting of 7 statements (Puja Puspa) will be read, by the most senior Wazir.
 The royal musical ensemble (Naubat Diraja) will play Naubat Iskandar after each statement is read, followed by a senior traditional minister shouting to the audience to pay homage to the newly crowned Sultan followed by the acclamation Daulat Kebawah Duli Tuan Patik by the Grand Chamberlain.
 The coronation is traditionally held one year following the Sultan's ascension.

 The last such coronation was held on 1 August 1968, for the present Sultan, Hassanal Bolkiah in the Lapau, or ceremonial hall, having been crowned by his father and immediate predecessor Omar Ali Saifuddien III.

 Various items of royal regalia used during the coronation are exhibited at the Royal Regalia Building in the capital city.